alexmilowski/redis-modules-docker/README.md

   target: "$REDIS_MODULES/python3"
 ```

-An optional '`script`' property can specify additional docker commands to run
+An optional `script` property can specify additional docker commands to run
 for the target image.

 # Describing Targets

 There are a number of operations performed to product a working target image.
-This process can be controlled by using a YAML object with a '`kind`' property
+This process can be controlled by using a YAML object with a `kind` property
-with value '`Target`' (see [full.yaml](full.yaml)).
+with value `Target` (see [full.yaml](full.yaml)).

 The following properties may be specified: